Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 - Single alert per user (unique by `user_id`)
 - Validate pairs (≤3), timeframe, indicator
 - CRUD only on alert config; backend evaluates triggers; no DB trigger table
+- Symbol normalization: pairs are canonicalized to MT5 broker symbols; if provided without the trailing `m`, they are mapped when a matching broker symbol exists.

 Supabase Schema: `supabase_heatmap_indicator_tracker_alerts_schema.sql`
 - `heatmap_indicator_tracker_alerts` only (trigger tables removed)